DataDog/integrations-core/vsphere/README.md

 ### Service Checks

 **vcenter.can_connect**:<br>
-Returns CRITICAL if the Agent cannot connect to vCenter to collect metrics, otherwise OK.
+Returns `CRITICAL` if the Agent cannot connect to vCenter to collect metrics, otherwise `OK`.

 ## Troubleshooting